Eburonia/Japanese-Restaurant-Shibuya/README.md

 * <b>Social Media Links</b> - Icons presenting social media platforms from the fontawesome.com website are introduced as anchor links to redirect the visitor to the restaurant's external social media pages (blank page).
 By hovering the links the colour changes from white to cream colour, indicating these are clickable links.
 * <b>Copyright Notice</b> - A clear copyright notice is visible at the bottom of the footer.

-### Sections
+### Sections/Divisions
 The website has one or multiple sections/divisions with content, depending on which page you are on.
 These sections/divisions are recognized by a black transparent box surrounded by a cream-coloured border including a border-radius.
 All sections/divisions start with a cream-coloured header h2 with a fontawesome.com icon at the end.

 ### Menu Page
-The menu page exists out of a combination of sections (menu items) and divisions (images).
+The 'Menu' page exists out of a combination of sections (menu items) and divisions (images).
 These are inline next to each other for bigger devices.
 When the device width becomes too small, the sections and divisions will be on top of each other (block) to keep it readable.

 ### Forms
 The forms on the 'Reservations' and 'Contact' pages both have the same styling.
 The labels, fields, and header h2 will be smaller in size on smaller devices (smart phones) for readability purposes.